p12tic/simple-http-file-server/README.md

 Just start the server by command line:

     python3 server.py

+In case the default number of concurrent connections is not enough, increase the number of listener threads:

+    python3 server.py --threads=8

 The server implements a simple permission system.
 Users authenticate via HTTP Basic authentication.
 The permissions are stored in a python file (see below):